 How to Make Gluten-Free Goldfish Crackers

-I’ve been testing various recipes and have settled in on this one because it tastes amazing.
-The net result is a crispy and cheesy cracker that I think tastes better than any store-bought goldfish cracker you can buy.
+I’ve been testing various recipes and have settled on this one because it tastes incredible.
+The net result is a crispy and cheesy cracker that tastes better than any store-bought goldfish cracker.

 And best of all, it’s made with real ingredients.
-Real cheddar, real butter, and real spices – nothing overly processed and certainly no preservatives, colors or artificial ingredients.
+Real cheddar, real butter, and authentic spices – nothing overly processed and certainly no preservatives, colors, or artificial ingredients.

-Please keep in mind that these homemade gluten-free goldfish crackers do not taste exactly like the original Pepperidge Farm variety.
+Please remember that these homemade gluten-free goldfish crackers do not taste exactly like the original Pepperidge Farm variety.
 Don’t get me wrong, the flavor is there, but they’re not as crispy as the original.
-I also find my homemade goldfish to be way more cheesy though, and that is the most important quality in my book.
+I also find my homemade goldfish way cheesier, which is the most important quality in my book!

-You’ll start by lining two baking sheets with parchment paper and set them aside.
-You’ll add the goldfish cut-outs onto the parchment paper as you cut them.
+Start by lining two baking sheets with parchment paper and setting them aside.
+Add the goldfish cutouts onto the parchment paper as you cut them.

 Once you have your goldfish cutters in hand, you’re ready to gather all the ingredients, including: